rtbo/rkz/ReadMe.txt

     -V, --version     Prints version information

 OPTIONS:
+    -e, --eos <equation>
+            Specify the equation of state (case insensitive).
+Choices are VdW for Van-der-Waals, RK for Redlich-Kwong, SRK for Soave-Redlich-Kwong and PR for Peng-Robinson. [default: RK]
     -g, --gas <gas>
             Specify the gas by id or by mixture spec (see above)